abasile1-tech/flash-card-application/README.md

 ## Future Work
  - Add voice control of the buttons
- - Add language support for audio outpus so that the cards can be read to the user in the specified language
+ - Add language support for audio output so that the cards can be read to the user in the specified language